Skip to Content

 You’ve likely heard of the latest hair growth craze to sweep the internet: rosemary.
 From herbal infused oil to the ultra-trendy rosemary water, everyone seems to be dousing their hair in the aromatic herb.

 But this isn’t just another over-hyped TikTok beauty tip – and it’s not a new discovery, either.
-Rosemary is a well-known natural hair growth remedy with plenty of evidence to support its efficacy, and making your own rosemary infused oil is one of the best ways to reap the benefits.
+Rosemary is a well-known natural hair growth remedy with plenty of evidence to support it, and making your own DIY rosemary oil is one of the best ways to reap the benefits.

-That’s why I created this guide.
-When making rosemary oil for hair, using the right kind of rosemary, carrier oil, and infusion method is important to achieve the best results.
+That’s why I came up with my own original recipe.
+Because when it comes to making rosemary oil for hair, using the right kind of rosemary, carrier oil, and infusion method is very important to achieve the best results.

 DIY rosemary oil for hair

-• How to make rosemary oil for hair, including the best carrier oil and infusion method
+• How to make rosemary oil, including the best carrier oil and infusion method

-• How to dilute rosemary essential oil for hair growth
+• How to dilute rosemary essential oil for your scalp

-Note: this is a long, info-packed guide.
-If you’re eager to get started, you might want to skip straight to the DIY, which includes step-by-step photos of the process.
+After a brief introduction, we’ll get straight into the DIY with step-by-step photos of the process.
 You can also find tips and a FAQ section at the end of this article.

 Many people seem to be experiencing hair loss these days, and if you’re on a hair regrowth journey, I’m right there with you.

-While I still have a long way to go, it didn’t take much time to notice a difference – the excess shedding has stopped, and I’ve seen steady new growth.
+It didn’t take much time to notice a difference – the excess shedding stopped, and I’ve seen steady new growth.

-Since I’ve found both remedies to be very helpful, I’ve also written a detailed guide to using rosemary water for hair.
-And if you struggle with a sensitive, irritated scalp, I also have a hair growth oil recipe with soothing willow bark and green tea.
+Since I found both remedies to be so helpful, I’ve also written a detailed guide to using rosemary water for hair.
+I’ve also since incorporated rosemary into other growth-boosting recipes, which you can find below.

-Rosemary oil refers to a carrier oil infused with rosemary leaves.
-Not to be confused with rosemary essential oil, this aromatic, herbal-infused oil has a variety of benefits for hair and scalp – especially growth and thickening.
+This rosemary oil DIY refers to a carrier oil infused with rosemary leaves.
+Not to be confused with rosemary essential oil, this aromatic, herbal-infused oil has a variety of benefits for hair and scalp, especially growth and thickening.

-The process of making rosemary oil for hair involves gently heating rosemary leaves with a carrier oil and antioxidant, then allowing the mixture to infuse for a couple weeks.
-This method yields a potent, fragrant, vibrant golden oil imbued with rosemary’s antioxidants and other beneficial compounds.
+The process of making my rosemary oil recipe involves gently heating rosemary leaves in a carrier oil, then allowing the mixture to infuse for a couple weeks.
+My double infusion method yields a potent, fragrant, vibrant golden oil imbued with rosemary’s antioxidants and other beneficial compounds.

 Rosemary hair oil in glass dropper bottles